Port Accomplishes Levee Recertification

-The purpose of this project is to allow the existing levees to be recertified which will allow FEMA to continue accepting the levees as providing protection of area within the City of Washougal and Port of Camas-Washougal.
+The purpose: To to allow the existing levees to be recertified so that FEMA will continue accepting the levee as providing protection from the base flood of area within the City of Washougal and Port of Camas-Washougal.

 The Port simultaneously approached U.S. Fish & Wildlife to act as a federal sponsor, while also soliciting proposals from qualified engineering firms, in the event a federal sponsor was unavailable to complete this project within the timeline set by FEMA.